How has the year treated you so far?

 - 2 cups of water

 - 1 cup of mandarin juice

-- ½ vanilla pod , or 1 teaspoon of vanilla extract
+- Seeds of 1/2 vanilla pod , or 1 teaspoon of vanilla extract

-- Grease and flour a 6-hole mini-bundt pan
+Grease and flour a 6-hole mini-bundt pan (see notes).

-- Sift flour and baking soda together.
-Reserve.
+Sift flour and baking soda together.
+Set aside.

-- Increase the speed to maximun and add the flour in quarters, waiting until each quarter has been thoroughly incorporated before adding more.
+Increase the speed to maximum and add the flour in quarters, waiting until each quarter has been thoroughly incorporated before adding more.

-- Mix 2 cups of water, juice, sugar, vanilla pod (halved) and boil over very low heat until the liquid has reduced to half a cup.
+Mix water, juice, sugar, vanilla, and boil over very low heat until the liquid has reduced to half a cup.

 When it's time to serve, bathe the cakes with the syrup and serve garnished with the peels.